telerik/teststudio-docs/docs/knowledge-base/test-execution-kb/base-url.md

 ![Step property base URL differs from project][4]

-> __Note:__ The Navigate step overrides both the project and the test list BaseURL setting.
+> __Note!__ The Navigate step overrides both the project and the test list BaseURL setting.
 Thus, if you need a single test to use different URL, adjust its Navigate step to use that desired URL.

 ## Project Property in the Visual Studio Plugin ##